BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Hume.md

 - Hume intends his moral sense theory to express anti-realism and the rejection of independent morality.
 HE believes that he continues and develops Hutcheson’s approach to morality, and especially his account of the moral sense
 - oppose theological voluntarism.
 - Later believers in a moral sense, Hume and Hutcheson, reject moral realism
+- Since the only intelligible account of moral properties makes them dependent on the reactions of the moral sense, our view that they are non-arbitrary and immutable in certain ways turns out to be unjustified.⁵⁶